Explore ESS

 Discover more about the European Spallation Source: what it is, how it works and why it matters.

-ESS (full name: European Spallation Source ERIC) is a research facility under construction in Lund (Sweden), with its data management and software centre in Copenhagen (Denmark).
+ESS (full name: European Spallation Source ERIC) is a research facility under construction in Lund (Sweden), with its data management and software centre located outside Copenhagen (Denmark).

 When completed, ESS will be the world’s most powerful accelerator-based source of neutrons.
 Scientists will use these particles to study the properties and behaviour of materials - right down to the level of atoms.